-The pandemic is wreaking havoc on Black-owned businesses like; restaurants, clubs, retail stores and other services that are born in highly concentrated urban communities.
-Independent urban businesses like clubs, bars and restaurants that rely on steady, dependable streams of customers are suffering as well.
+The holiday season is approaching and the pandemic is still wreaking havoc on Black-owned businesses like; restaurants, clubs, retail stores and other services that are born in highly concentrated urban communities.
+Independent urban businesses like clubs, bars and restaurants that rely on steady, dependable streams of customers are suffering… but a recovery is underway.
 This epidemic has hit the musicians and DJ’s who depend on gigs at clubs, bars and restaurants, as well as, the live event industry extra hard as well.
-The excessive duration of the coronavirus pandemic — and the restrictions placed on social activity have put small businesses like clubs and freelancers like DJ’s in dire need of help heading into fall of 2020.
+The excessive duration of the coronavirus pandemic — and the restrictions placed on social activity have put small businesses like clubs and freelancers like DJ’s in need of help heading into fall of 2021.
 This means these vital components of The Detroit economic fabric are seriously at risk.

 Kenneth L. Harris, national president and CEO of the National Business League, founded by Booker T. Washington, is the oldest and largest trade association representing Black businesses in the United States.
 Kenneth remarked, “We didn’t just have social distancing.
 We had economic distancing,” (via Detroit Free Press).
-Tough economic times mean we need to help independent artists in hard hit communities whenever we can.
+Tough economic times mean we need to help independent artists in hard-hit communities like Detroit whenever we can.

 Shop Small | Support Detroit

 In order to support small businesses that are vital components of the Detroit Music scene, we have compiled a list of independant Detroit Labels and music-related brands.
 Each brand has an online presence that we hope you will support during the holiday season.
 Not all are still located in Detroit but they all fuel the Detroit Music scene.
 These sites are not just about T-shirts, there are Jackets, Skateboard Decks, Keychains, socks, and of course tons of limited edition vinyl and music.

 NDATL Records Store